The equivalence between local inertial frames and electromagnetic gauge in Einstein-Maxwell theories: Abstract

 \section{Abstract}

-We are going to prove that locally the inertial frames and gauge states of the electromagnetic field are equivalent.
-This proof will be valid for Einstein-Maxwell theories in four-dimensional Lorentzian spacetimes.
+It has been proven that locally the inertial frames and gauge states of the electromagnetic field are equivalent.
+This proof is valid for Einstein-Maxwell theories in four-dimensional Lorentzian spacetimes.
 Use will be made of theorems proved in a previous manuscript.
-These theorems state that locally the group of electromagnetic gauge transformations is isomorphic to the local Lorentz transformations of a special set of tetrad vectors.
+These theorems state that locally the group of electromagnetic gauge transformations is isomorphic to the local group of Lorentz transformations of a special set of tetrad vectors.
 The tetrad that locally and covariantly diagonalizes any non-null electromagnetic stress-energy tensor.
-Two isomorphisms, one for each plane defined locally by two separate sets of two vectors each.
-In particular, we are going to use the plane defined by the timelike and one spacelike vector, plane or blade one.
-These results will be extended to any tetrad that results in a local Lorentz transformation of the special tetrad that locally and covariantly diagonalizes the stress-energy tensor.
+Two isomorphisms, one for each orthogonal plane of stress-energy eigenvectors.
+We will discuss the opposite problem in this paper.
+What happens with local electromagnetic gauge when the test object under study is boosted by any mechanical means.
+We will prove that boosting matter is indistinguishable from introducing an appropriate local electromagnetic gauge transformation.